Lindsay Bressman is a trusted community leader who bridges authentic relationship-building with thoughtful and effective system design.

 Dr. Tweel received a master’s degree in theological studies from the Harvard Divinity School and a doctorate in history from Columbia University.
 In 2009, she received the K. Patricia Cross Future Leaders Award from the Association of American Colleges and Universities.
 Her work has been published in numerous academic and popular journals, magazines, and newspapers, including the Washington Post, The Forward, The Harvard Divinity Bulletin, The Jewish Week, Inside Higher Ed, and The Huffington Post.

-Amendment XIX: Women’s Right to Vote
+Amendment XV: The Right for All to Vote

 Judith Ballan teaches World History and AP European History at SAR High School in Riverdale (Bronx), NY, where her students learn to read a source closely and carefully.
 She sings in two choirs, and loves the bookends of the choral experience: reading through music they haven't seen before, and polishing it once it is learned.
 When she is not teaching or singing , she can be found at any sidewalk café, just about anywhere in Manhattan.
 Her greatest sense of connection comes from talking to alumni of her school and sensing the degree to which she helped shape the people they have become.